 10. Reuse Materials

-You don’t always have to get rid of the parts you’re replacing.
+You don’t always have to remove the parts you’re replacing.
 A lot of furniture and cabinetry can be given a facelift and reused in your home.
-You can also find recycled materials in a variety of places including Habitat for Humanity ReStores, salvage yards, and building material auctions.
-Oftentimes, buying materials on your own instead of letting your contractor do it can save you money on home improvement costs too.
+You can also find recycled materials in various places, including Habitat for Humanity ReStores, salvage yards, and building material auctions.
+Buying materials independently instead of letting your contractor do it can save you money on home improvement costs.

 Whether it’s home improvement or deciding how much you should save for retirement, Cash Factory USA is here with great advice for meeting your financial goals.
 Explore all our blog posts for more life tips to save you money!